 Now open the KDE Connect App on your mobile phone.
 You should see the name of your Linux System.
 If you do not see anything, ensure your device and Linux are connected to the same network and hit Refresh.

 Open the KDE Connect in Linux and see your mobile phone entry as shown in the image below.

 Now, click on the name of your mobile phone and hit Pair.

 Once you do that, you immediately get a notification on your mobile phone for Pairing Accept or Reject.
 Tap on Accept.

 The icon of your Phone should turn GREEN, and it should show that your mobile phone and Linux system are both connected and paired.

 By default, the app grants you the following permissions –

 - Multimedia control

 - Sharing Files

-And the following features required explicit permission in your Android device, which you need to grant them manually.
-Because they are little privacy centric.
+And the following features require explicit permission in your Android device, which you need to grant them manually.
+Because they are a little privacy-centric.